NatTuck/hw-quest/content/classes/2023-09/cs4140/assigned-tasks.md

 # Week 7:

-**(future week) This list may not be complete / final**

  - Create and deploy minimal project demo.
+ - Get first customer feedback.
+ - Schedule short weekly meeting with customer.
  - Your minimal project demo should be in a github repository, all teammates should have access, and it should specifiy the MIT license.
- - Schedule short weekly meeting with customer.
- - Get first customer feedback.
  - Come up with several user stories.

 # Week 6: